 The University Senate constitution provides for the Faculty Representative to serve as a non-voting member and give regular reports to the Senate.

-The current Faculty Representative is Professor Jack Baldwin-LeClair of the Political Science and Law Department (2012-2014).
+The current Faculty Representative is Saundra Collins of the Psychology department.
 All faculty members are encouraged to bring their ideas to the Faculty Representative.
-He may be contacted by e-mail at firstname.lastname@example.org by writing in care of the department, or by calling 973-655-7953.
+She may be contacted by e-mail at firstname.lastname@example.org by writing in care of the department, or by calling 973-655-7978.